okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 layout: Guides
 ---

-This guide explains how to customize your Okta org with your custom domain and how to configure a custom email address so that you can present a branded experience to your end users.
+This guide explains how to customize your Okta org with your custom domain.
+It also explains how to configure a custom email address so that you can present a branded experience to your end users.

-> **Note:** You can't sign in to [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf&id=ext-Okta-workflows) through a custom domain (Okta-managed or using your own TLS certificate).
-You must sign in through your default [Okta domain](/docs/guides/find-your-domain/main/).
+> **Note:** You can't sign in to [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf&id=ext-Okta-workflows) through a custom domain (Okta-managed or using your own Transport Layer Security (TLS) certificate).
+Sign in through your default [Okta domain](/docs/guides/find-your-domain/main/).

 ---